 One of the key features in the park is the Towpath Trail, part of historic Ohio and Erie Canalway.
 Biking and hiking are favorite things to do.
 And the park service is committed to a plan that will once again make the Cuyahoga River and safe and enjoyable water trail.

 If hiking, biking and paddling are not for you, how about exploring CVNP by rail?
 The Cuyahoga Valley Scenic Railroad offers its National Park Scenic rides nearly all year round.
-Beginning in June and through October, the train will run three round trips every Wednesday through Sunday.
+Beginning in June and through October, the train will run three round trips every Friday through Sunday, and two round trips on Wednesday and Thursday.
+You can check the schedule for details.
 The train operates with a variety of historic (circa the 1940s to 1960s) equipment, including one car that is fully accessible for people in wheelchairs on each run.

 Volunteers Support the Parks